i-yordanov/parliamentmembersapi/README.md

 # JSON Schema

-Crowled data was validated using pydantic a json schema generator.
+Crawled data was validated using pydantic a json schema generator.

 The validation takes place in spiders/schemavalidator.py